 - Communicate Metrics with Employees.
 Once you’ve defined the key metrics that are important to your business, be sure to let your staff know.
 Then, everyone can make decisions that help improve the metrics.

 - Review the Metrics and Make Decisions.
 With your metrics in place, you have greater insight into which strategies work and which don’t.
 Review the metrics and take steps to improve your results.
 Promote Successes.
 When your metrics improve, let your staff know and reward everybody that helped make things better.
+Keep also in mind, that data visualization software helps businesses make agile and timely decisions through deep analysis of raw data for insights.

 Effective use of business metrics can have a profound impact on your business.
 As you gain a better understanding of your business and move closer to achieving important goals, your day-to-day work will become easier and your staff will be more accountable to the metrics that matter.
 You’ll make better decisions, based on data, and you will have a powerful new tool for managing your business.